 Attractions in and around Smíchov: Petrin Hill, Saint Wenceslas Church, Portheimka, Church of St. Michael, Sacre Coeur Park, Staropramen Brewery, Nový Smíchov

-The best hotels in Smíchov
+Recommended hotels in Smíchov

-- Wellness & SPA boutique Hotel pod lipkami Prague: As the name implies, this 4-star hotel aims to deliver a blissfully relaxing experience for its guests.
+- Wellness & SPA boutique Hotel pod lipkami Prague: As the name implies, this 4-star aims to deliver a blissfully relaxing experience for its guests.
 Rooms feature opulent classic European furnishings fit for kings & queens.
 Spending your evenings soaking in the hot tub or sweating away your stresses in the sauna truly separates this hotel from others in the price range.

-- Hotel General: A small 5-star hotel occupying an elegant 19th-century building.
+- Hotel General: A small 5-star occupying an elegant 19th-century building.
 Rooms are adorned with traditional Central European designs, leaning more towards the regal than the rustic.
 The nearby tram stop (2-minute walk) quickly serves up Prague’s tourist hot spots like Old Town and Wenceslas Square.

 Although it’s a short metro ride from Old Town, Zizkov doesn’t get a whole lot of love from travellers.
 In the traditional sense, there isn’t much to draw visitors to Zizkov.
 (Especially considering all the wonders that lie just a few kilometres to the west.)

-Unlike the obvious draw of Old Town or Mala Strana, Zizkov is a great place to stay for travellers more interested in edgy nightlife and authentic Prague living than being close to typical tourist sights.
+Unlike the obvious draw of Old Town or Mala Strana, Zizkov is a great area to stay for travellers more interested in edgy nightlife and authentic Prague living than being close to typical tourist sights.

 It might take some getting used to, but Zizkov’s got a certain edge, much like Kreuzberg or Friedrichshain in Berlin, that will get under your skin the more you explore.
 The accommodation options here, much like other further-removed districts, tend to be cheaper than in the popular Old Town, Nove Mesto, and Mala Strana areas.